AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 "==> 3"
 ```

 The way `train:nbEpoch:` and `predict:` are implemented enforces the training data to follow some rules.
 Each element contained in `data` must be a collection of numbers.
 All but the last numbers represents the inputs values.
 The last value of an example is a number representing the expected output.
-The expected output is a positive value ranging from 0 and the number of output of the neural network.
+The expected output is a positive value ranging from 0 and the number of outputs of the neural network minus one.
+In the script above, the expected output ranges from 0 to 7, and the neural network has 8 outputs.

 ## Neural network as a Hashmap